Erin Lashnits

 Haley Uustal

-Haley is a Master of Public Health student at the University of Wisconsin School of Medicine and Public Health, class of 2023.
+Haley completed her Masters of Public Health at the University of Wisconsin School of Medicine and Public Health, class of 2023.
 She is interested in infectious disease epidemiology, OneHealth, and healthcare data interoperability.
 Under the guidance of Dr. Lashnits, she is investigating Bartonella infections in humans, and their association with chronic illness and mental health.
 In her free time, Haley enjoys hiking, listening to podcasts, and pet sitting for her friends.

 Bartonella Review Team